supervisely/developer-portal/app-development/neural-network-integration/inference/customize-inference.md

 Notice that `model_meta` property is "lazy" and will not update automatically if `self._model_meta` is already defined.
 So, if your serving app supports several models that can be chosen via GUI, you should update your `model_meta` manually by calling `self.update_model_meta()` at the end of `self.load_on_device()`.
 {% endhint %}

 The `self._get_obj_class_shape()` is a bit tricky.
 Most serving apps are designed to solve only one task at a time and for this reason, this method is protected.
 For example, if you inherit from `sly.nn.inference.ObjectDetection` class, `self._get_obj_class_shape()` will always return `sly.Rectangle` shape.
-But some api allow you to create app that can handle multiple tasks (e.g. YOLOv8, open-mmlab/mmdetection).
+But some API allows you to create app that can handle multiple tasks (e.g. YOLOv8, open-mmlab/mmdetection).
 In this case, the method must be overridden.

 ```python
 def _get_obj_class_shape(self):